hahoangnhat/dotconf/README.md

   - '/etc'
   - '/usr/local'
 ```

+**3. Default**

+The **default** section allows you to define default properties for the **links** task in the present configuration.
+Currently, it only includes the **overwrite** property, which is set to true for all links.
+This default property works similarly to the **overwrite** property in each individual link defined in the **links** task.
+It enables the overwriting of existing links if necessary.

 ## Inspiration
 Dotconf owes a profound debt of gratitude to the author and contributors of [Dotbot][dotconf], whose brilliant work has been a constant source of inspiration and has greatly influenced the development of this tool.
 I sincerely appreciate their invaluable contributions and unwavering dedication to the field.